SystemsApproach/ops/arch.rst

 in addition to being responsible for the Control and Management Platform, they enforce operational discipline—the third aspect of DevOps discussed next—on everyone else.

+.. [#] This we why we refer to the management system as a "platform", with AMP as an illustrative example.
+It serves as a common framework that developers of all the other cloud components can plug into and leverage.
+This is how you ultimately address the "management silo" problem.

 Finally, when operating with discipline and rigor, all of these teams strictly adhere to two quantitative rules.
 The first balances *feature